Princesseuh/astro-social-images/README.md

 # astro-social-images

+> This project is archived.
+I recommend checking out alteratives such as https://github.com/delucis/astro-og-canvas instead.

 Add a component to generate Opengraph images to [Astro](https://astro.build/), inspired by [eleventy-plugin-social-images](https://github.com/manustays/eleventy-plugin-generate-social-images).

 Unlike other solutions for Astro, it generates a svg that is then converted to a .png file through `sharp`.
 This means no headless browser, no third-party service etc.